 Both Tagamet and Zantac reduced folate absorption in another study, though the reduction in the Zantac group was not statistically significant.
 The overall reduction of folate absorption was sixteen percent.
 This modest reduction is probably not enough to harm a healthy person consuming adequate levels of folate, but it may cause problems in those with folate deficiency (relatively common) or other health problems.

-Calcium makes our bones and teeth strong and is responsible for hundreds, if not thousands, of other functions in our body.
 The importance of stomach acid in the absorption of calcium has been known since the 1960s, when one group of researchers noted that some ulcer patients were barely absorbing any calcium at all (just 2 percent).
 When they investigated they found that these subjects had a high gastric pH (6.5) and very little stomach acid.
 However, when the researchers gave them HCL supplements, lowering the pH to 1, calcium absorption rose five-fold.

 Zinc takes part in several metabolic processes related to keeping cell membranes stable, forming new bone, immune defense, night vision, and tissue growth.
 In one controlled trial, Tagamet treatment reduced zinc absorption by about 50 percent.
 Another study found that Pepcid, which raises intragastric pH to over 5, had the same effect.